-The China Law Center was established at Yale Law School to increase understanding of China's legal system and assist in China's legal reform process.
+The China Law Center was established at Yale Law School to increase understanding of China's legal system and to assist in China's legal reform process.
 To these ends, the center is sponsoring research, promoting academic exchanges, and undertaking a variety of cooperative projects on important legal reform issues.
-Since the center was launched, it has begun in-depth cooperative projects with leading Chinese legal experts and institutions in the areas of judicial reform, administrative law, and legal education.
+Since the center was launched, it has begun in-depth cooperative projects with leading Chinese legal experts and institutions in the areas of judicial reform, criminal procedure, administrative law, regulatory reform, and legal education.
 These projects involve a range of activities, including research visits to Yale and to China, workshops and seminars in the United States and China, and publications.
 Yale Law School students are encouraged to participate in the center's work.
 The center also provides research grants to support law students wishing to do research in China during the summer.
-The center has received generous support from David A. Jones '60 and David A. Jones, Jr. '88, Yale parents Henry Fan and Robert Ng, the Smith Richardson Foundation, the Luce Foundation, and the Ford Foundation.
+The center has received generous support from David A. Jones '60 and David A. Jones, Jr. '88, Lawrence J. Stupski '71, Yale parents Henry Fan and Robert Ng, the Yung Family Charitable Trust, the Smith Richardson Foundation, the Luce Foundation, and the Ford Foundation.
 The director of the center is Professor Paul Gewirtz.
-The deputy director is Jonathan Hecht and the program coordinator is Jennifer Choo.
+The deputy director is Jonathan Hecht and the associate director is Jamie Horsley.